 - using brand names in title tags and H1 headings

 - not using iframes and schema markup to showcase content as they won’t get crawled by Google’s search engines

 - making sure there is good + enough content on the product page

 The Use of Non-Unique Titles

 A page’s title tag is probably one of the most important on-page elements of a URL.
-Not only is it decisive for a search result’s click-through-rate CTR in search results (SERPs) – Google also takes it into account to check what the overall page’s content is about.
+Not only is it decisive for a search result’s click-through-rate CTR in search engine results (SERPs) – Google also takes it into account to check what the overall page’s content is about.

-Make sure the title tag is unique and try to avoid identical values, even though this might be difficult when dealing with similar product names from the same brand.
+Make sure to have a unique page title and try to avoid identical values in your eccomerce websites, even though this might be difficult when dealing with similar product names from the same brand.

-Research has revealed that as opposed to single keywords, most online shoppers use key phrases when they search for items or services online.
+Research has revealed that most online shoppers use key phrases when they search for items or services online instead of single keywords.

-A wise technique for you to nail down the right keywords is to survey the customers and find out more about the language they use when they search for or talk about the items that you sell.
+A wise technique for you to nail down the right target keywords is to survey the customers and find out more about the language they use when searching for or talking about the items you sell on your ecommerce store.

 The Absence of Sharing Functionality